omerugi/SpringCampaignApp/README.md

 ### Assumptions
   * Products are inserted with their own serial number that is manually, as there can be many product with different serial number that are not platform related.
+  * When new product is created only need the category name and not the whole object.
+  * When getting product the json will be withput the campaigns related to it.
   * Campaigns that are created/updated with start day that is more than 10 days ago will be saved but inactive.
   * Campaigns names are not unique as there can be many campaigns in the long run that are not usually deleted but the names could be used again.
+  * When a campaign is created only need the product serial number and not the whole object.
   * Category was crated as an entity as it seems more appropriate.
   * Category cannot be deleted if it's attached to a product.
 (Should migrate the data before deleting).